AustinReese/UsedVehicleSearch/README.md

 * Scraped the map on the listing page to extract more specific location (lat/long) instead of just the region.

 * Added a message that alerts a user when their search yields no results.

+* Allowed for filtering between two values for fields such as price and odometer.

+* Added photos to results page.

 ## Known Bugs

 * Searching by a price/odometer of 0 is picked up as None by python and the filter is ignored.